← Back to blog

 join state of differential dataflow

-As shown in the above figure, suppose a new update comes to the Visit side: Eve looks at the Potato for 60 seconds.
-The JoinCore operator accesses this update through Trace B and queries the rows with product = Potato on the other side (Trace A).
-It matches that Potato is a vegetable and outputs the change Potato, Vegetable, 60 downstream.
+As shown above, suppose a new update arrives on the Visit side: Eve looks at Potato for 60 seconds.
+The JoinCore operator accesses this update through Trace B and queries rows with product = Potato on the other side, Trace A. It finds that Potato is a vegetable and outputs the change Potato, Vegetable, 60 downstream.

 State Storage of Reduce (Aggregation) State

-In Differential Dataflow, SQL aggregation operator corresponds to the reduce operation.
-The reduce operation includes two operators: Arrange and ReduceCore.
-The arrange operator stores the input data based on the group key, and the ReduceCore operator maintains an Arrangement to store the aggregated results.
-Finally, the results are output as a collection using the as_collection operation.
+In Differential Dataflow, an SQL aggregation corresponds to a reduce operation.
+A reduce operation contains two operators: arrange and ReduceCore.
+The arrange operator stores input data by group key, while ReduceCore maintains an arrangement containing the aggregated results.
+Finally, the as_collection operation emits those results as a collection.

 aggregation state of differential dataflow

-When the update from the Join operation arrives at the reduce operator, it is first stored in Arrangement by the arrange operator based on the group key.
-After receiving Trace C, the ReduceCore operator scans all the rows with key = Vegetable and calculates the maximum value.
-The maximum value is then updated in its own Arrangement.
-After passing through the as_collection operation, Trace D can be output as data updates, which can be processed by other operators.
+When an update from the join arrives at the reduce operation, the arrange operator first stores it in an arrangement by group key.
+After receiving Trace C, ReduceCore scans all rows with key = Vegetable and calculates the maximum value.
+It then updates that value in its own arrangement.
+The as_collection operation turns Trace D into data updates that other operators can process.

 Convenient State Reuse for Operators

-Since the operators that store states in Differential Dataflow are separate from the operators for actual computation, we can take advantage of this property to reuse operator states.
+Because the operators that store state in Differential Dataflow are separate from those that perform the actual computation, the system can reuse operator state.

 3-way join of differential dataflow

-For example, if a user wants to query A JOIN B and B JOIN C at the same time, in Differential Dataflow, a possible computation graph would generate three arrange operators and two JoinCore operators.
-Compared to stream processing systems that store complete states, we can avoid duplicating the state of B.
+For example, if a user wants to query A JOIN B and B JOIN C at the same time, one possible Differential Dataflow computation graph has three arrange operators and two JoinCore operators.
+Compared with a stream processing system that stores complete state, this graph avoids duplicating the state of B.

-Another example is a multi-way join, such as SELECT * FROM A, B, C WHERE A.x = B.x and A.x = C.x.
-In this example, if JoinCore operator is used to generate the computation graph, there is still a possibility of state duplication, requiring a total of four arrangements.
+Consider another example: a multi-way join such as SELECT * FROM A, B, C WHERE A.x = B.x and A.x = C.x.
+If JoinCore operators are used to build the computation graph, state may still be duplicated, requiring four arrangements in total.

-Besides being converted into the JoinCore operator in Differential Dataflow as described above, Materialize’s SQL Join can also be converted into Delta Join.
-As shown in the figure, we only need to generate three arrangements for A, B, and C respectively, and then use the lookup operator to query the rows in A that correspond to modifications in B and C (and vice versa).
-Finally, we perform a union to obtain the result of the join.
-Delta Join can make full use of existing arrangements for calculation, greatly reducing the number of states required for Join.
+Besides using JoinCore as described above, Materialize can implement an SQL join as a delta join.
+As shown in the figure, the system needs only three arrangements, one each for A, B, and C. Lookup operators then query rows in A that correspond to changes in B and C, and vice versa.
+Finally, a union produces the join result.
+A delta join can make full use of existing arrangements, greatly reducing the amount of state required for the join.

 Overheads of Shuffling States

-In a streaming system, it is often impossible to store and compute all the data generated during computation on a single node.
-Therefore, the execution generally needs to be partitioned by some keys so that it can be distributed on multiple compute nodes.
-In the example of a two-table join shown below, the arrangements of two tables A and B may be generated on nodes different from the nodes performing the join operations.
-The join operation might be using a different arrange key or using different number of nodes (parallelism).
+In a streaming system, it is often impossible to store and process all data on a single node.
+Execution therefore generally needs to be partitioned by key across multiple compute nodes.
+In the two-table join below, the arrangements for tables A and B may be produced on different nodes from those performing the join.
+The join may also use a different arrangement key or a different number of nodes (different parallelism).

 remote shuffle of differential dataflow

-As long as the system ensure that the distribution of keys and the parallelism are the same for the arrangements and joins, states can still be shared without being shuffled.
+As long as the system ensures that arrangements and joins use the same key distribution and parallelism, state can still be shared without being shuffled.

 Summary

-In a shared state streaming system, the computation logic and storage logic of operators are divided into multiple operators.
-Therefore, different computation tasks can share the same storage and reduce the number of stored states.
-If you want to implement a shared state streaming system, it generally has the following characteristics:
+In a shared-state streaming system, computation and storage logic are split among multiple operators.
+Different computation tasks can therefore share storage and reduce the amount of duplicated state.
+Such a system generally has these characteristics:

-In the Noria system introduced in Noria (OSDI ‘18), computations are not triggered when data sources are updated, and streaming operators do not store complete information.
+In the Noria system introduced in Noria (OSDI ‘18), data-source updates do not trigger computation, and stream operators do not store complete information.

-For example, when a user creates a view (CREATE VIEW result), the system builds the dataflow but not compute anything.
-When a user executes the following query on a previously created view:
+For example, when a user creates a view (CREATE VIEW result), the system builds the dataflow but does not perform any computation.
+When the user executes the following query against that view:

 SELECT * FROM result WHERE category = "Vegetable"

-The system then starts piping data on the dataflow.
-During the computation, only the data related to category = "Vegetable" is processed and the relevant state is stored.
-Using this query as an example, we will explain Noria’s computation method and state storage.
+The system then starts sending data through the dataflow.
+During computation, it processes only data related to category = "Vegetable" and stores only the relevant state.
+We will use this query to explain how Noria computes and stores state.

 Upqueries

-Each operator in Noria only stores a portion of the data.
-A user’s query may directly hit the cached portion of the state or may need to backtrack to upstream queries.
-Assuming that all operators’ states are empty at the moment, Noria needs to recursively query the state of upstream operators through upqueries to obtain the correct result.
+Each operator in Noria stores only a portion of the data.
+A user’s query may hit the cached portion of the state directly or may need to query upstream.
+If every operator’s state is initially empty, Noria recursively queries upstream operators through upqueries to obtain the correct result.

 upquery of Noria

-The user queries for the maximum value of category = "Vegetable".
-In order to compute this result, the aggregation operator needs to know all records with the category of vegetables.
-Therefore, the aggregation operator forwards this upquery to the upstream join operator.
+The user queries the maximum value for category = "Vegetable".
+To compute this result, the aggregation operator needs all records in the vegetable category, so it forwards the upquery to the upstream join operator.

-The join operator needs to obtain all information related to vegetables by querying two upstream tables separately.
-Since the category belongs to the Info table, the join operator forwards this upquery to the Info table.
+The join operator must obtain all information related to vegetables by querying the two upstream tables separately.
+Because category belongs to the Info table, the join operator first forwards the upquery there.

 Join Operator Implementation